algorandfoundation/grow-algorand/README.md

 Targeting the right audience with NFT marketing messages is one of the strategies that can accelerate the growth of the ecosystem.
 The main advantage of using these networks is that they are affordable and target the right crowds.

 There are various Blockchain Advertising Networks out there, But the more potential there is Bitmedia (https://bitmedia.io)

+### Transactional Marketing
+#### Retroactive Airdrop
+Retroactive airdrop can be a great to promote the NFT project in Algorand and of course will attract more users to Algorand.
+The most important part of this method is the role of the NFT project.
+They must be willing to allocate a certain amount of rewards (Fungible ASA, Non-Fungible ASA) to be given to early adopters.

+This method has been done by many projects such as Uniswap which eventually brought more defi users to Ethereum and also Optimism (L2 Blockchain) who has successfully brought more creators, collectors, developers to their ecosystem.

+#### Social Mining